zikriyeurkmezcengiz/ai-agents-for-beginners/02-explore-agentic-frameworks/README.md

     string skPrompt = @"Summarize the provided unstructured text in a sentence that is easy to understand.
                         Text to summarize: {{$userInput}}";

-    // Register the function
+    // create the function from the prompt KernelFunction summarizeFunc = kernel.CreateFunctionFromPrompt(
-    kernel.CreateSemanticFunction(
         promptTemplate: skPrompt,
-        functionName: "SummarizeText",
+        functionName: "SummarizeText"
-        pluginName: "SemanticFunctions"
     );

+    //then import into the current kernel
+    kernel.ImportPluginFromFunctions("SemanticFunctions", [summarizeFunc]);

     ```

     Here, you first have a template prompt `skPrompt` that leaves room for the user to input text, `$userInput`.
-Then you register the function `SummarizeText` with the plugin `SemanticFunctions`.
+Then you create the kernel function `SummarizeText` and then import it into the kernel with the plugin name `SemanticFunctions`.
 Note the name of the function that helps Semantic Kernel understand what the function does and when it should be called.

 - **Native function**: There's also native functions that the framework can call directly to carry out the task.
 Here's an example of such a function retrieving the content from a file: